 When looking at your budget, allow for a regular amount to hit your savings account each pay day.
 You can ask Horizon to setup a payroll split so you don’t have to think about manually transferring money to your savings.
 Making adjustments such as buying fewer coffees or meals out all adds up at the end of the month.
 Start small on cutting back and work your way up to adding more to your savings as you go.

 A lack of proper financial education or financial literacy may result in poor financial decisions which can negatively affect your financial position in the future.
 ASIC’s Money Smart website is a great resource for information on financial products.
 If superannuation and estate planning is on your to-do list for 2021, you can always speak with a Bridges financial planner about strategies that are right for you.
 The first financial planning appointment for Horizon Bank customers is complementary and obligation free.
 Get in touch with us to make an appointment.

 Well researched investments could set you and your family up for a prosperous financial future.
 Investing in property is a popular trend in Australia with about 1.8 million households owning an investment property or holiday home^.
 If property is not for you, there are a range of financial products available providing different levels of risk and return.
 Speaking to a financial planner and/or accountant about what is feasible for you is a great first step.

-Get in touch with the friendly team at Horizon Bank today and let us help you on your financial goals journey in 2021.
+Get in touch with the friendly team at Horizon Bank today and let us help you on your financial goals journey.

 ^Source: Survey of Income and Housing 2017/18, Australian Bureau of Statistics